jacobkap/crimebythenumbers/docs/webscraping.md

 <img src="images/brownies_4.PNG" width="90%"  style="display: block; margin: auto;" />

 We will use the function `html_nodes()` to grab the part of the page (based on the CSS selectors) that we want.
 The input for this function is first the object made from `read_html()` (which we called *brownies*) and then we can paste the CSS selector text - in this case, ".ingredients-item-name".
-We'll save the resulting object as *ingredients* since we want to use *brownies* to also get the directions.
+We'll assign the resulting object to *ingredients* since we want to use *brownies* to also get the directions.

 ```r